DuendeInexistente/Cirque/ShortStories/aurora.md

 The foal smiled for Celestia.

  "Good, now say it with me...
-'They say there's nothing pretty on the streets nowadays, but we're here.'"
+'They say there's nothing pretty left, but we're here.'"

 The foal echoed her words.
 He was dressed  with colorful feathers and held a harp on his hooves, and with every word from Celestia, he grew more confident.

  "Now let's go show these ponies something pretty."